festino-mc-plugins/hodgepodge/README.md

 (rus info: https://vk.com/@mine_surser-plugin-v1)

 TO DO:
-  • Bosses will be moved to separate plugin.
-  • Fix leashed and add a lasso.
-  • Fix russian names in shared EC.
   • Replace russian comments with english.
 Add different language support to plugin.
   • Each function must be able to be turned on/off.
   • Soul stone crafts

   • Food rebalance?
   • Increase tripwire length.
   • com.festp.Utils improvements (God object, which has 1.7k lines of code, but is this normal for Utils?)